Business Advisory Board

 Chairperson will be nominated by the UNECE Executive Secretary and will be rotating on biannual basis.

-The Board is accountable to the intergovernmental Bureau of the Team of Specialists on PPP and works under the UN rules and procedures and is a consultative not a legal body.
+The Board is accountable to the intergovernmental Bureau of the Working Party on PPP and works under the UN rules and procedures and is a consultative not a legal body.

 Managing and reporting issues

 The UNECE PPP Secretariat will manage day-to-day activities of the Advisory Board.
-The Advisory Board will report to the Bureau of the Team of Specialists on PPP on annual basis.
+The Advisory Board will report to the Bureau of the Working Party on PPP on annual basis.
 The average amount of time expected from a board member and his/her alternates to undertake the tasks of the Advisory Board: 14 days (including work with the readiness assessment reports, national implementation plans/action plans).